 Karthik Urs, MS

-Karthik is currently pursuing his PhD research at the University of Texas-Dallas
+Karthik successfully completed his PhD research at the University of Texas-Dallas